-Ames and his sister-in-law mounted the horses and rode away, not knowing that they had been watched.
-It was then nearsheriff of the county.

-A remarkable story of accumulating dis-aster is told in the New York papers, which record the death, at the asylum for the insane at Poughkeepsie, of James H. Elmore, at one time a wealthy merchant and a wellknown and successful operator in oil.
-He was engaged in business in New York, but at the outbreak of the oil excitement became interested in the celebrated Noble well, which brought him an easy fortune, and he retired about ten years ago, with a quarter of a million dollars, and established imself in a luxurious country seat on Long Island.
-Disastrous speculations, including the building of a horse railroad on Long Island, led to a long scries of law suits, in which Elmore's property was gradually eaten up, He himself was stricken with paralysis; his daughter died, and on the announcement of an adverse decision in an important suit, his wife dropped dead upon the floor before him.
-The property had belonged to her, and as she left no will, Elmore's life interest in the estate was sold. with all personal chattels, to satisfy judgments, and he and his two sons were cast out upon the world homeless and penniless. ded to every gallon of tar and lard, all well He traveled from place to place, a cripple, subsisting on the benevolence of sympathetic friends, until, on Chistmas night a year ago, his eldest son was killed upon the mains on thom, which will be several Pennsylvania Railroad.
-The tottering in-months.
-After the disense is developed, I tellect of the infirm old man gave way unuse as a cure the above cintment, carefully der this blow, and he was taken to the asyapplied to the skin, and a drench consisting lum where he died.
-His death affects a suit now pending, and saves to his remainmilk, (they will mingle readily) repeating ing child, a minor son, a portion of the property on Long Island; but this is all that now remains of the handsome fortune very severe.
-Every raiser of swine ought | with which James Elmore retired ten years ago.
-What a text for the preacher in this
+Ames and his sister-in-law mounted the norses and rode away, not knowing that they had been watched.
+It was then nearly daylight; but they had spent time enough in hiding the body to give the mob a chance strategic positions in that region, because of to form anew.
+They were overtaken and captured.
+Ames was promptly hanged to a tree.
+The woman was delivered to the sheriff of the county.
+A remarkable story of accumulating disaster is told in the New York papers, which record the death, at the asylum for the insane at Poughkoepsie, of James H. Elmore, at one time a wealthy merchant and a wellknown and successful operator in oil.
+He was engaged in business in New York, but at the outbreak of the oil excitement became interested in the celebrated Noble well, which brought him an easy fortune. and he retired about ten years ago, with a quarter of a million dollars, and established himself in a luxurious country seat on Long Island.
+Disastrous speculations, including the building of a horse railroad on Long Island, led to a long series of law suits, in which Elmore's property was gradually eaten up.
+He himself was stricken with paralysis; his daughter died, and on the announcement of an adverse decision in an important suit, his wife dropped dead upon the floor before him.
+The property had belonged to her, and as she left no will.
+Elmore's life interest in the estate was sold, with all personal chattels, to satisfy judgments, and he and his two sons were cast out upon the world homeless and penniless.
+He traveled from place to place, a cripple, subsisting on the benevolence of sympathetic friends, until, on Chistmas night a year ago, his eldest son was killed upon the Pennsylvania Railroad.
+The tottering intellect of the infirm old man gave way under this blow, and he was taken to the asylum where he died.
+His death affects a suit now pending, and saves to his remaining child, a minor son, a portion of the property on Long Island; but this is all hat now remains of the handsome fortune with which James Elmore retired ten years ago.
+What a text for the preacher in this pitiable tale!